oli-lang/oli/README.md

 - Type inference and powerful pattern matching
 - Easy nested structures and lists
 - Primitive types with semantics association
-- The parser should think instead of a human
+- Parsers should think more than human
 - Data references are first class supported, avoid redundancy!
 - Templating support, why not?
 - Focus on the content, not on the sintax